 Let us learn about the pneumonia types and causes.

-The most common bacteria which leads to pneumonia is the Streptococcus pneumoniae.
+The most common bacteria which leads to pneumonia is Streptococcus pneumoniae.
 It occurs amongst people having an existing lung disorder, and those who drink excessively due to which they develop a weakened immune system.
 It also affects older people whose immunity keeps weakening with increasing age.

 It is caused due to various viruses like the influenza virus.
 More than 1/3 rd of the total pneumonia cases are caused due to viruses.